qodesmith/background-image-gallery/README.md

 ### Manually

-Include `bgImageGallery.css` and `bgImageGallery.js` in your HTML file:
+Include `BGimageGallery.css` and `BGimageGallery.js` in your HTML file:

 ```html
 <head>